 This is the area you see most often because it’s where Josh and I do our Pantry Chats, and I usually do my teaching videos from this space as well.
 It’s a fully functioning kitchen, but it’s down in our basement, so the temperature stays just a bit cooler than in our regular kitchen.

-Watch last year’s pantry tour video below:
+Watch our 2022 pantry tour video below:

 Sometimes in a home, especially if storage space is limited, it’s good to think outside the box for different areas where you might be able to store some food.
 Under the bed, in the back of a closet, in cooler rooms of the home (especially homes with exterior walls), etc.